pythonhealthdatascience/.github/profile/README.md

 | [stars-stlite-example](https://github.com/pythonhealthdatascience/stars-stlite-example) | stlite template for SimPy models |
 | [stars-simpy-jupterlite](https://github.com/pythonhealthdatascience/stars-simpy-jupterlite) | JupyterLite template for SimPy models |

-As part of STARS, we are assessing the reproducibility of six published simualation models, with related repositories as follows:
+As part of STARS, we are assessing the reproducibility of published simualation models, with related repositories as follows:
 | Repositories | Description |
 | --- | --- |
 | [stars-reproduction-protocol](https://github.com/pythonhealthdatascience/stars_reproduction_protocol) | Latex files for reproduction protocol |